 - All anaesthetics are not made equal, literally.
 Even with the same ingredients, performance varies according to the quality of the ingredients and skill of the compounding pharmacist.

 - If you are unsure if you are using the correct anaesthetic consult with a suitably qualified medical practitioner or your qualified cosmetic tattoo trainer, who should be fully familiar with the current legal requirements, as well as developments in the available anaesthetics.

 - Read and follow any instructions provided with the anaesthetic.

-- Check with your client for any allergy or sensitivity.
-These checks should be part of your client consent process.
+- Check with your client for any allergy or sensitivity (consent form).

 - Observe carefully for any side effects or other contraindications after topical anaesthetic application and during procedures.
 Talk to your client and check all is well.

 - Keep up to date with changes in regulations and industry information.
 What was acceptable when you were trained may be different now or change in the future.